arielsalminen/vue-design-system/README.md

 ## Roadmap

 - [ ] Implement a top level utility nav and structure for prototyping.
-- [ ] Make it possible to build as static HTML files to use for S3/GitHub hosting (use f.ex. [https://nuxtjs.org](https://nuxtjs.org)).
+- [ ] Make it possible to build as static HTML files to use with S3/GitHub hosting (use f.ex. [https://nuxtjs.org](https://nuxtjs.org)).
 - [ ] Create a tutorial on why and what you can/should do with the tool.
 - [ ] Implement some of the known best practices.
 - [ ] Create better custom templates for styleguide.